OpenNWTB/.github/profile/README.md

 * Built with 11ty, Netlify Serverless, and Google Firebase.
 * Auth0 for authentication.
 * Google Cloud Firestore as NoSQL database.
 * Entirely serverless.
+Pure JavaScript.
 Designed for the Netlify platform.